CenturyLinkLabs/zodiac/README.md

     - "8888:8888"
 ```

-Using Zodiac to deploy this application would look like this:
+Using Zodiac to deploy this application:

 ```
 $ zodiac deploy